warren-bank/node-jsxamstore/README.md

 Options:
   -d, --dir    Where to load blobs/manifest from.       [string] [default: "./"] -o, --out    Where to save dlls/manifest to.      [string] [default: "./out/"] -a, --arch   Which architectures to unpack.
-By default, all are selected.
-To
+Default is all.
+To select a
-               select a subset, repeat flag with any combination of: "arm", "arm64", "x86", "x86_64".
-To exclude all, use: "no" or "0".
+               subset, repeat flag with any combination of: "arm", "arm64", "x86", "x86_64".
+To exclude all, use: "none", "no", or "0".
                                                            [array] [default: []]
   -f, --force  Force re-create out/ directory.        [boolean] [default: false]
       --help   Show help                                               [boolean]